-Because heart disease is so common and often silent until it strikes, it is important to recognize the factors that put you at risk.
+Because heart disease is so common and often is silent until it strikes, it is important to recognize the factors that put you at risk.

 There are several risk factors for heart disease; some are controllable, others are not.
 Uncontrollable risk factors for heart disease include: